fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `braintree_sandbox`: The contents of your secret key file.
 	- Service `snowflake_db`: Private access key.
 The field should be specified if authentication type is `KEY_PAIR`.
 - `product` (String) Field usage depends on `service` value:
-	- Service `webconnex`: Your Webconnex Product.
+	- Service `webconnex`: Your Webconnex product.
 - `profiles` (Set of String) Field usage depends on `service` value:
 	- Service `amazon_ads`: Specific User Profile IDs to sync.
 Must be populated if `sync_mode` is set to `SpecificProfiles`.
 	- Service `google_analytics`: Specific User Profile IDs to sync.
 Must be populated if `syncMode` is set to `SpecificAccounts`.